masoudmodabber/commons-protocol/docs/domain.md

 * Removal.

 Future versions of the protocol may support voluntary migration between Commons as new geographic Commons are established.

+# Reciprocity Agreement

+A Reciprocity Agreement is a voluntary agreement between two Commons that allows their Participants to exchange goods, services, and other voluntary contributions across Commons.

+A Reciprocity Agreement does not merge the participating Commons.

+Each Commons remains fully autonomous and responsible only for its own Participants.

+A Reciprocity Agreement may define:

+* Which Participants are covered.
+* Recognition rules for Cross Commons Exchanges.
+* Maximum outstanding obligations between the Commons.
+* Dispute procedures.
+* Settlement procedures.
+* Conditions for suspension or termination.

+Reciprocity Agreements are voluntary.

+Any Commons may choose whether to establish, continue, suspend, or terminate an agreement with another Commons.

+The detailed protocol remains a future area of design.

 # Commons Balance